k2view-academy/K2View-Academy/academy/Training_Level_1/02_Fabric_Architecture/2_2_FabricArchitectureQuiz.md

+Excellent!
-Excellent! you have completed the Fabric Overview and Architecture learning items.
+You have completed the Fabric Overview and Architecture learning items.

-Before moving to the next item, you can test what you've learned by taking the following quiz.
-It consists of a number of multiple-choice questions, each providing a number of possible answers.
+Before moving to the next item, let's take the following quiz to see what you have learnt.
+The Quiz consists of a number of multiple-choice questions, each providing a number of possible answers.
 Select the answer you think is correct by clicking over it: